 Sunlight, like all light, travels very quickly, at 300,000 km per second, or 186,000 miles per second.
 On Earth, light may seem to travel instantaneously, but it takes much more time to travel the vast distances of the solar system.
 For instance, light from the sun takes about eight minutes and 17 seconds to reach Earth.
 The neat thing about our model solar system is that the speed of light gets scaled down as well, to 37.6 kph or 23.3 mph.
 So if you start out from Rivergate Tower and travel at normal city speeds, accounting for red lights, you will be traveling at our scale speed of light!
 If you can drive (or ride a bike!) from Rivergate Tower to Inkwood Books in under four minutes, then you will arrive there at the same time that light from the Sun reaches Mercury.

-Although one model of Mercury has been placed, that does not mean there cannot be others!
 The map below shows the inner and outer limits of Mercury’s orbit, which is highly eccentric, ranging from between 46,001,200 km and 69,816,900 km from the Sun.
 At scale, a model would need to be located between 1.6 km (1.0 mi) and 2.43 km (1.5 mi) from Rivergate Tower.
 If your home, school or workplace is in Mercury’s orbit, then you should create a model and place it there!

 Venus is both the closest planet to Earth and the closest planet in size to Earth.
 It is also the hottest planet by far, with an average temperature of 863 degrees Fahrenheit.
 It appears yellow in color due to an opaque layer of clouds of sulfuric acid.
 Venus is 12,103.6 km (7,521 mi) in diameter, so a model should be 42.2 cm (16.6 inches) wide.